zeux/meshoptimizer/README.md

 - `meshopt_SimplifySparse` improves simplification performance assuming input indices are a sparse subset of the mesh.
 This can be useful when simplifying small mesh subsets independently, and is intended to be used for meshlet simplification.
 For consistency, it is recommended to use absolute errors when sparse simplification is desired, as this flag changes the meaning of the relative errors.
 - `meshopt_SimplifyPrune` allows the simplifier to remove isolated components regardless of the topological restrictions inside the component.
 This is generally recommended for full-mesh simplification as it can improve quality and reduce triangle count; note that with this option, triangles connected to locked vertices may be removed as part of their component.
 - `meshopt_SimplifyRegularize` produces more regular triangle sizes and shapes during simplification, at some cost to geometric quality.
 This can improve geometric quality under deformation such as skinning.
 - `meshopt_SimplifyPermissive` allows collapses across attribute discontinuities, except for vertices that are tagged with `meshopt_SimplifyVertex_Protect` via `vertex_lock`.

 When using `meshopt_simplifyWithAttributes`, it is also possible to lock certain vertices by providing a `vertex_lock` array that contains a value for each vertex in the mesh, with `meshopt_SimplifyVertex_Lock` set for vertices that should not be collapsed.
 This can be useful to preserve certain vertices, such as the boundary of the mesh, with more control than `meshopt_SimplifyLockBorder` option provides.
 When using `meshopt_simplifyWithUpdate`, locking vertices (whether via `vertex_lock` or `meshopt_SimplifyLockBorder`) will also prevent the simplifier from updating their positions and attributes; this can be useful together with `meshopt_SimplifySparse` for meshlet simplification, as meshlets at one level of hierarchy can be simplified together without excessive data copying.

 In addition to the `meshopt_SimplifyPrune` flag, you can explicitly prune isolated components by calling the `meshopt_simplifyPrune` function.
 This can be done before regular simplification or as the only step, which is useful for scenarios like isosurface cleanup.
 Similar to other simplification functions, the `target_error` argument controls the cutoff of component radius and is specified in relative units (e.g., `1e-2f` will remove components under 1%).
 If an absolute cutoff is desired, divide the parameter by the factor returned by `meshopt_simplifyScale`.

 Simplification currently assumes that the input mesh is using the same material for all triangles.
 If the mesh uses multiple materials, it is possible to split the mesh into subsets based on the material and simplify each subset independently, using `meshopt_SimplifyLockBorder` or `vertex_lock` to preserve material boundaries; however, this limits the collapses and may reduce the resulting quality.
 An alternative approach is to encode information about the material into the vertex buffer, ensuring that all three vertices referencing the same triangle have the same material ID; this may require duplicating vertices on the boundary between materials.
 After this, simplification can be performed as usual, and after simplification per-triangle material information can be computed from the vertex material IDs.
 There is no need to inform the simplifier of the value of the material ID: the implicit boundaries created by duplicating vertices with conflicting material IDs will be preserved automatically (unless permissive simplification is used, in which case material boundaries should be protected via `vertex_lock`).
+If the source mesh is already split into subsets with non-overlapping vertex indices, and permissive simplification is not used, it should be sufficient to concatenate the subsets into a single vertex/index buffer and simplify the entire mesh at once; the result can be split back into subsets after simplification.

 When generating a LOD chain, you can either re-simplify each LOD from the original mesh or use the previous LOD as the starting point for the next level.
 The latter approach is more efficient and produces smoother visual transitions between LOD levels while preserving mesh attributes better.
 With this method, resulting error values from previous levels should be accumulated for LOD selection.
 Additionally, consider using `meshopt_SimplifySparse` to improve performance when generating deep LOD chains.